Sagarshivalingappaathani/DishDispatch-MERN-foodDelivary/README.md

 - "DishDispatch" is a food delivery project built using the MERN (MongoDB, Express, React, Node.js) stack.
 - This platform aims to simplify the process of ordering and delivering food.
-Customers can browse a variety of dishes from menu, place their orders, and have their favorite meals delivered to their doorstep.
+Customers can browse a variety of dishes from menu, place their orders, and have their favorite meals delivered to their doorstep they can track their orders and they can see theor history as well.
 - On the other hand, Admin of DishDispatch to expand their reach and efficiently manage food orders.
 This project leverages modern web technologies to create a seamless food delivery experience for both customers and owners.
 - [See the live demo video(User) →](https://drive.google.com/file/d/1j8HxwiOM9Wmx7Jt1SZ9zlFi1eAXPd8XU/view?usp=sharing)